Funding opportunities - U.S. Department of State

 Cultural Diplomacy Opportunity: Musicians May Apply Now

 Orchestra musicians interested in participating in international cultural diplomacy should take note of two application deadlines at the U.S. Department of State.
-American Music Abroad is currently accepting applications until 11:59pm PST on January 21, 2018.
+American Music Abroad is currently accepting applications until 11:59pm PST on January 20, 2019.
 Applicants should demonstrate artistic integrity, musical ability, knowledge of music in American history and culture, Music Business strategies and a strong commitment to community and education programming.
 Groups of 3-5 can find answers to Frequently Asked Questions and are encouraged to apply.
 Selected ensembles will need to have a minimum of one 20-day time frame between Sept 2019 and May 2020 to tour.

-Another opportunity is to apply for OneBeat 2018, which is accepting applications from January 7 – February 8, 2019, though interested musicians should definitely check the website first.
+Another opportunity is OneBeat, which will likely begin accepting applications from January 7 – February 8, 2019, though interested musicians should definitely check the website first.
 OneBeat completed its fifth convening in October, bringing together innovative musicians from every region of the world in the U.S. for an exhilarating month of performances, discussions, interactive music-making events, and more.
 Interested musicians can learn more online.